Hamzakhan7473/Neural-Style-Transfer-with-WebAssembly/docs/ADVANCED_IMPLEMENTATION.md

-# Advanced Neural Style Transfer Implementation
+# How I Built This Neural Style Transfer Thing

-## What This Is
+## The Idea

-This is a fast neural style transfer app built with Rust, WebAssembly, WebGPU, and ONNX Runtime.
-It uses your graphics card to make style transfer really fast.
+I wanted to make style transfer work really fast in the browser.
+Most tutorials are either fake or super slow.
+This one actually works and uses your graphics card to go fast.

-## How It's Built
+## The Code Structure

-### The Main Parts
+Here's how I organized everything:

 ```
 rust-core/